 (b) the child is unable to understand the meaning and implications of the change of name.

+32A.
+Restriction on changes of child’s name

+(1) The Registrar must not register a change of a child’s name on an application under section 31 if a change of the child’s name has been registered (whether in this State or in another State) within the period of 12 months immediately before the day the application is made.

+(2) Subsection (1) does not apply if the change of the child’s name has been registered on an application under section 23 or 33.

+[Section 32A inserted: No. 46 of 2020 s.
+9.]

 33. Application to register change of child’s name approved by Family Court

 (1) If the Family Court has approved the change of a child’s name or names any person may, in an approved form, apply to the Registrar for registration of the change of the child’s name in accordance with the court orders.